 The museum can be found in the Nelson Fine Arts Center on ASU’s Tempe campus.
 You’ll find five galleries and three sculpture courts.
 Before entering the museum, be sure to appreciate Leo Villareal’s Point Cloud, an oversized, four-sided column of mesmerizing LED lights.

 If it’s a hot day in Tempe, this indoor activity can be a great way to get a break from the heat.

 Cycling is a great way to get an overview of Tempe — there are 215 miles of bike trails in the area.
 In fact, in 2015, the city was named a Gold-Tier Bicycle Friendly Community by the League of American Bicyclists.

 To enjoy the desert, head to Papago Park’s Crosscut Canal Path.
 Or try riding along the Kyrene Canal Path.
-If you need to rent a bike, The Bicycle Cellar can help.
+If you need to rent a bike, Northshore Watersport Rentals can help.
+Their electric bikes make riding easy and fun.
 Grid Bike Share is also a nice option if you want to pick up and drop off your rental bike in different locations.

 Combine a guided tour with a ride with Tempe E-Bike Tours.
 Over the course of 2 hours, you’ll see many of the city’s highlights, including Papago Park, Tempe Town Lake, and ASU.

 Get A View Of The City